Originally published November 2019, updated September 2021.

 That said, there are a number of developments in the works further to the south of the “core” St. Elmo area that we feel have an influence on the St. Elmo micromarket, so we will be including those as well.

 Part of the reason is that over the past half-decade the St. Elmo micromarket has been fairly stagnant as far as new development is concerned.
-In 2014, the micromarket was comprised of 1.6 million square feet (sf) of industrial space, 3,200 multi-family units, 187,000 sf of office space and roughly 1,000 single-family houses.1 The vast majority of industrial development took place before the 2000s, and only two apartment complexes would have been considered “new” in 2014; nearly all of them were built prior to 2008.
-Of the office buildings, none would have been considered Class A and nearly all were less than 20,000 sf and single story.
+In 2014, the micromarket was comprised of 1.6 million square feet of industrial space, 3,200 multifamily units, 187,000 square feet of office space, and roughly 1,000 single-family houses.1 The vast majority of industrial development took place before the 2000s, and only two apartment complexes would have been considered “new” in 2014; nearly all of them were built prior to 2008.
+Of the office buildings, none would have been considered Class A and nearly all were less than 20,000 square feet and single story.

 Projects Built, Underway, and Nearing Completion